davidalovell/studio/README.md

 # To do

 ## Next
-- Digitone script: create functions that are called for each song part
+- Start a song that is less busy

+## Music theory
+- Lydian chromatic theory

+## Script
+- Send clock to digitakt via usb
 - Digitone script: simple norns interface for calling each new part
-- Lydian chromatic theory
-- Digitone script: also send clock to digitakt via usb

 ## Digitakt
 - Find a kit you like